franswan/ortho-db/README.md

 **ortho-db: An Open Source Database of Eastern Orthodox Christian Texts**

 This is a proof of concept.
 I will likely set up a MySql database and begin developing an API using Next.js.
+This will be very interesting and challenging.... and hopefully very useful.

 ## Overview